semrush/intergalactic/website/docs/components/progress-bar/progress-bar.md

 ![progressbar with the loaded state](static/loaded.png)

-The progress bar shall not remain in the 100% state – once the process is completed, either a message about the success of the process shall be displayed, or you should offer the user further actions.
+The progress bar shall not remain in the 100% state – once the process is completed, either a message about the success of the process shall be displayed, or offer the user further actions.

 > 💡 If it is not possible to perform the action immediately, the success status shall be displayed and the user shall be told what to do next.
-For example, it is possible to use a dropdown with some text and CTA in this case.

-There may be displayed a counter next to the progress bar to show how many of the files were loaded.
-If there is no data on the exact number of files, then nothing should be displayed, including percentages.
+Display a counter next to the progress bar to show how many of the files were loaded.
+If there is no data on the exact number of files, then display nothing.

-Depending on the usage context, the counter may be above or near the progress bar.
+Depending on the usage context, place a counter above or near the progress bar.

 **The margins between the counter and the progress bar shall be a multiple of 4**.